marklogic/marklogic-mule-connector/examples/fetchFile/README.md

 ### Overview ###

-This flow demonstrates the fetchFile operation, which as the following capabilities and constraints:
+This flow demonstrates the fetchFile operation, which has the following capabilities and constraints:

 * Used to export content from MarkLogic via Data Movement SDK (DMSDK) and REST.
 * Support for XML, JSON, Text, and Binary.